TameezLambat/CyberSecurityBotPROG6221/README.md

 Or type natural language questions.
 Here are some example prompts the bot understands:

+📚 Topics You Can Ask About
+-->

 🟢 Password Safety
+Example questions:

-"How do I make a strong password?"
+"How do I create a strong password?"
-"Tell me about login security."
+"Tell me about passwords."
 "What are good credentials?"

 🟡 Phishing & Scams
+Example questions:

-"How do I spot a scam email?"
+"How do I spot a phishing email?"
-"What is phishing?"
+"What is a scam?"
 "I think I got a fraud email."

 🔵 Safe Browsing
+Example questions:

 "Is public Wi-Fi safe?"
+"Should I use HTTPS?"
+"What is safe browsing?"

+🟣 VPNs (Virtual Private Networks)
+Example questions:

+"What is a VPN?"
-"Should I use a VPN?"
+"Should I use a VPN on public Wi-Fi?"
-"What's a secure website?"
+"Are free VPNs safe?"

+🟤 Privacy Protection
+Example questions:

+"How do I protect my privacy?"
+"What about personal info online?"
+"How do I adjust privacy settings?"

 💬 Bot Small Talk

 "Hello"
 "How are you?"
 "What is your purpose?"

 ⛔ Exit

 "exit"
 "quit"
-For a full list of prompts, type help or choose option 4 from the menu.
+For a full list of prompts, type help

 repo link: https://github.com/TameezLambat/CyberSecurityBotPROG6221